-The OCA Prospect is located within the Lithium Triangle of South America, which includes parts of the Andean Region of Chile, Bolivia and Argentina, where closed evaporate basins have allowed the development of a series of lithium and potassium brine deposits in the forms of dry salt lakes or terminal 'playas'.
+The OCA Prospect is located within the Lithium Triangle of South America, which includes parts of the Andean Region of Chile, Bolivia and Argentina, where closed evaporate basins have allowed the development of a series of brine deposits in the form of dry salt lakes or terminal 'playas'.

-The OCA Prospect is located in the Antofagasta Region, Chile, approximately 200 kilometers northeast of the city of Calama, in the border area with Bolivia, in the municipality of Ollague, and about 360 kilometers from Tocopilla, the closest commercial port on the Pacific Ocean.
+The OCA Prospect is located in the Antofagasta Region, Chile, approximately 215 kilometers northeast of the city of Calama, in the border area with Bolivia, in the municipality of Ollague, and is approximately 350 km from Tocopilla, the closest commercial port on the Pacific Ocean.

-The access to the Prospect from the city of Calama is expeditious, through paved roads and highways, with small extensions of dirt roads passable throughout the year, which allow direct access to the sectors of interest.
-The travel time to access each of the three Salars of interest is approximately 2.5 hours by car from Calama.
-Calama is an active commercial and mining center with developed industrial, mining and commercial infrastructure.
+Access to the OCA Prospect from the city of Calama is expeditious, through paved roads and highways, with small extensions of dirt roads passable throughout the year, which allow direct access to the sectors of interest.
+The travel time to access each of the three salars of interest is approximately 2.5 hours by car from Calama.
+Calama is an active commercial mining center with developed industrial, mining, and commercial infrastructure.

 Power and transportation infrastructure are present and well developed in the area.
-The Ferrocarril de Antofagasta a Bolivia railway that runs through Ollague, Chile, forms a major transportation corridor between the seaport city of Antofagasta, Chile and the capital of Bolivia, La Paz.
+The Ferrocarril de Antofagasta a Bolivian railway that runs through Ollague, Chile, forms a major transportation corridor between the seaport city of Antofagasta, Chile and the capital of Bolivia, La Paz.
 Cerro Pabellon Geothermal Power Plant is located approximately 70km south of the southern boarder of the OCA Prospect area.

-From the geological point of view, the OCA Prospect belongs to the domain of the Andean Salars, which main economic interest are sodium, potassium, lithium, magnesium and borax salts.
+From the geological point of view, the OCA Prospect belongs to the domain of the Andean Salars, which main economic interests are sodium, potassium, lithium, magnesium, and borate salts.
 (Sernageomin, 2014).

-The OCA Prospect is composed of 40 mineral exploration concessions, covering a total area of 8,900 hectares.
+The OCA Prospect is composed of 39 mineral exploration concessions, covering a total area of 8,976 hectares.

-The climate in the study area is arid, with rainfall of 60 - 85 mm per year.
-The evaporation in the area of the salars ranges from a median monthly between of 235 mm/month (Ollagüe) and 229 mm/month (Cebollar).
+The climate in the prospect area is arid, with rainfall of 60 - 85 mm per year.
+Evaporation in the area of the salars ranges from a median monthly between of 235 mm/month (Ollagüe) and 229 mm/month (Cebollar).
 The total annual evaporation varies between 2,823.4 mm (Ollagüe) and 2,748.6 mm (Cebollar).

-In November 2022, the Corporation initiated geophysical and geochemical surveying programs and conducted a project site visit to continue exploration activities, mapping and geologic surveying.
-The envisioned geophysical surveys considered the acquisition of a contiguous 200m coincident loop dB/dt Transient Electromagnetics (TEM) along 500 to 1,000m spaced lines over selected exploration concessions in the OCA Project areas.
-TEM data acquisition was expected to be executed with a 200m square coincident loops.
-A total of approximately 303 TEM contiguously spaced stations were planned along 30 profiles for a total of 60.6 line-km.
-The resistivity data collected by the surveys is expected to provide better understanding of the prospects' lithology, sediments, potential brine signatures, and enhance future geological modeling.
+In November 2022, the Corporation initiated geophysical surveying programs and conducted a project site visit to continue exploration activities, mapping, and geologic surveying.
+The geophysical surveys program comprised data collection of contiguous 200m coincident loop measuring vertical (Z) component dB/dt TEM along 500 to 1,000m spaced lines over selected exploration concessions at the salars of Ollague, Carcote, and Ascotan.
+The Company acquired resistivity data over a total of 267 TEM contiguously spaced stations along 28 profiles for a total of 47.8 line-km.